Kpovoc/chat-steward/README.md

 **ToDo:** Add guide for using nginx to redirect from lower ports and handle SSL for the Chat Steward voting site

 ## Install
-Chat Steward is currently only available in the edge channel on the [SnapStore](https://snapcraft.io/store).
+Chat Steward's latest point release can be found in the beta channel on the [SnapStore](https://snapcraft.io/store).
 To install run the following command on your terminal
 ```
-sudo snap install chat-steward --edge --devmode
+sudo snap install chat-steward --beta --devmode
 ```
 After that, you can launch the bot with `chat-steward`.
 Follow along with the install wizard, and you're good to go.